When conditions are safe, having a fire can be a wonderful activity. Be responsible and follow these safe burning practices every time.

 When it is time to leave your fire, whether you are vacating your campsite or going to sleep for the night, it is crucial to make sure that your fire is completely out.
 Let it burn down to coals and douse it thoroughly with water.
 Even if your fire appears to have gone out on its own, be sure to douse it with water because there could be embers that are still hot enough to spark a fire if they make contact with flammable fuel.

 Doing your part to prevent wildfire is more important now than ever before.
-Spider provides wildland fire training services, consulting, and equipment rentals in order to help keep wildfires under control and prevent damage to residences and businesses threatened by fire.
+In addition to safe burning practices, controlled burns are an essential technique for reducing wildfire risks.
+SPIEDR provides wildland fire training services, consulting, and equipment rentals to help keep wildfires under control and protect residences and businesses threatened by fire.